kimberlythegeek/wordpress/README.md

 > _I have actively been trying to move away from using Child themes, and getting closer to custom theme development.
 Jumping straight into custom themes from child themes is a pretty big change, so I am using the Underscores starter theme as a transition to that, and used the "Sassify" option to include a basic Sass setup in the generated theme._

-> _I found that a good deal of my time developing child themes was spent overwriting someone else's style rules, and throwing `!important` tags everywhere in places where the old rules took priority over mine.
-So the Underscores themes are aimed at reducing some of that irrelevant code._
+> _I also noticed that a good deal of my time developing child themes was spent overwriting someone else's style rules, and throwing `!important` tags everywhere in places where the old rules took priority over mine.
+Another reason I started using Underscores was to reduce some of that irrelevant code._

 > _Kimberly the Geek_